-- 1. The use of a VIT is not approved for use outside of a SWAT operation or by an officer not assigned to SWAT. - 2.
-A VIT is not allowed in any situation that due to speed and driving behavior of the subject any attempt to deploy this tactic would create additional unreasonable risk to those involved and/or the general public.
+- 1. The use of a VIT is not approved for use outside of SWAT operations or by an officer not assigned to SWAT. - 2.
+A VIT is not authorized under circumstances when this tactic would create an unreasonable risk to those involved and/or the general public.

-D. Additional Considerations when using LOW-RISK VCT, HIGH-RISK VCT, and VIT
+C. Additional Considerations when using "VCT or, VIT"

-Officers are expected to drive with due care while also employing these specialized tactics during Low and High-Risk VCT and VIT operations.
+Officers are expected to drive with due care while also employing these specialized tactics during VCT and VIT operations.